 Ellern Mede has a full multi-disciplinary team who offer both individual and group therapy.
 Therapeutic approaches are is tailored to suit the needs of the patient and their individual stages of treatment.
 Psychiatry-led Multidisciplinary Team interventions include but are not limited to:

-- Psychiatry, Psychology, Dietetics, Nursing, Activities, Meal Support
+- Psychiatry, Dietetics, Nursing, Activities, Meal Support, Occupational Therapy

 - Family Therapy & Parent or Carer Psycho-educational Support

 If you would like more information about our full range of services, please contact Sharon Donaldson, Service Director North Region, Tel: 0203 981 7252 If you would like more information about the School, please contact Adel Shirbini on 0208 959 7774.